nh602/nh602/README.md

 Check out the repos linked above to see what we’ve built!

-## My Tech Playground
-I’m proud of my **homelab**, where I tinker with **Proxmox containers** to host various services.
-I manage it remotely using the Proxmox web interface, which keeps things both fun and functional.
-Want to see more of my work?
-Visit my **portfolio website** hosted at [nicholashenley.com](https://nicholashenley.com), also available in my GitHub repos.

 ## When I’m Not Coding
 In my free time, I love to:
 - **Read** – a chance to disconnect and step away from screens with a good book.